Amarjit-ph/programming/1-Language/1-C++/Readme.md

     return 0;
 }
 ```
-Here, LibraryA and LibraryB are namespaces that keep each version of print separate, so you can use both without any conflict
+Here, LibraryA and LibraryB are namespaces that keep each version of print separate, so you can use both without any conflict.

 [↑ Back to Table of Contents](#table-of-contents)